larsenwald/DnD-Engine/README.md

 - Expanding upon the basic character sheet to include streamlined actions via logic insertion (see the Feature and Action class) ✅ DONE

-- Continue adding any other functionality to make the transition from CLI to GUI as seamless as possible.
+- Continue adding any other functionality to make the transition from CLI to GUI as seamless as possible. ✅ DONE

+- Implementing a basic GUI for the character sheet.
+This will be an interface that allows users to create and manage characters, play the game, and interact with the engine in a more visual way.
+Biggest to do is to implement an input/output system with a UI design similar to Apple's 'Spotlight' search.